openshift/cluster-version-operator/docs/user/status.md

 Most reconciliation errors will result in `Failing=True`, although [`ClusterOperatorNotAvailable`](#clusteroperatornotavailable) has special handling.

-### NoDesiredImage

-The CVO has not been given a release image to reconcile.

-If this happens it is a CVO coding error, because clearing [`desiredUpdate`][api-desired-update] should return you to the current CVO's release image.

 ### ClusterOperatorNotAvailable

 `ClusterOperatorNotAvailable` (or the consolidated `ClusterOperatorsNotAvailable`) is set when the CVO fails to retrieve the ClusterOperator from the cluster or when the retrieved ClusterOperator does not satisfy [the reconciliation conditions](reconciliation.md#clusteroperator).